 With over twenty years experience I offer individual, couples and relationship counselling from my private practice in Horsham.

-Afternoon and evening sessions are available and I will endeavour to arrange an appointment with you within one week of your initial enquiry.
+Afternoon and evening sessions are available Monday to Friday and last for a full hour.
+I will endeavour to arrange an appointment with you within one week of your initial enquiry.

 I offer both long term and short term therapy in a warm, nurturing, safe, confidential, non-judgemental environment in which you will be able to develop a greater understanding about yourself so that you can make any changes necessary to fulfil your potential.